ROUJINN/SDGPA/README.md

 # SDGPA

-Official implementation of paper: **Zero Shot Domain Adaptive Semantic Segmentation by Synthetic Data Generation and Progressive Adaptation**.(IROS 25')
+Official implementation of paper: [**Zero Shot Domain Adaptive Semantic Segmentation by Synthetic Data Generation and Progressive Adaptation**](https://arxiv.org/abs/2508.03300).(IROS 25')

 by Jun Luo, Zijing Zhao, Yang Liu

+Abstract:

+Deep learning-based semantic segmentation models achieve impressive results yet remain limited in handling distribution shifts between training and test data.
+In this paper, we present SDGPA (Synthetic Data Generation and Progressive Adaptation), a novel method that tackles zero-shot domain adaptive semantic segmentation, in which no target images are available, but only a text description of the target domain's style is provided.
+To compensate for the lack of target domain training data, we utilize a pretrained off-the-shelf text-to-image diffusion model, which generates training images by transferring source domain images to target style.
+Directly editing source domain images introduces noise that harms segmentation because the layout of source images cannot be precisely maintained.
+To address inaccurate layouts in synthetic data, we propose a method that crops the source image, edits small patches individually, and then merges them back together, which helps improve spatial precision.
+Recognizing the large domain gap, SDGPA constructs an augmented intermediate domain, leveraging easier adaptation subtasks to enable more stable model adaptation to the target domain.
+Additionally, to mitigate the impact of noise in synthetic data, we design a progressive adaptation strategy, ensuring robust learning throughout the training process.
+Extensive experiments demonstrate that our method achieves state-of-the-art performance in zero-shot semantic segmentation.

 # Installation

 environment setting:

-All of our experiments conducted on NVIDIA RTX 3090 with cuda 11.8
+All of our experiments are conducted on NVIDIA RTX 3090 with cuda 11.8
 ```
 source env.sh
 ```